In a printed document, don’t underline. Ever. It’s ugly and it makes text harder to read. See for yourself—

 Underlining is another dreary typewriter habit.
 Typewriters had no bold or italic styling.
 So the only way to emphasize text was to back up the carriage and type underscores beneath the text.
 It was a workaround for shortcomings in typewriter technology.

 Neither your word processor nor your web browser suffers from these shortcomings.
 If you feel the urge to underline, use bold or italic instead.
-In special situations, like headings, you can also consider using all caps, small caps, or a change in point size.
+In special situations, like headings, you can also consider using all caps, small caps, or changing the point size.

 Another reason underlining looks worse than bold or italic: underlining is mechanically applied by the word processor.
-Bold and italic styles are specially designed to match the basic style of the font.
+Bold and italic styles are specially designed to match the basic roman style of the font.

 The “track changes” feature of your word processor will underline text added to the document.
 This is fine.
 In fact, it’s another reason not to use underlining for emphasis—so readers don’t confuse text that’s marked as a revision with text that happens to be underlined.